-The best way to reduce your risk of small cell lung cancer (and other types of lung cancer) is not to smoke and to avoid breathing in other people’s smoke.
+The best way to reduce your risk of lung cancer is not to smoke and to avoid breathing in other people’s smoke.

 A healthy diet with lots of fruits and vegetables may also help reduce your risk of lung cancer.
 Some evidence suggests that a diet high in fruits and vegetables may help protect against lung cancer in both smokers and non-smokers.
 But any positive effect of fruits and vegetables on lung cancer risk would be much less than the increased risk from smoking.

-Some people who get lung cancer do not have any apparent risk factors.
+Some people who get lung cancer do not have any clear risk factors.
 Although we know how to prevent most lung cancers, at this time we don’t know how to prevent all of them.

-Last Medical Review: 03/05/2012
+Last Medical Review: 02/22/2016

-Last Revised: 01/17/2013
+Last Revised: 02/26/2016